Albanian Vilayet: League of Prizren 1878

 The League of Prizren was an Albanian political organization founded on 10 June 1878 in Prizren, in the Kosovo province (vilayet) of the Ottoman Empire.
 The initial position of the league, based on the religious solidarity of the landlords and the people connected with the Ottoman administration and the religious authorities, was reason for naming the league — The Committee of the Real Muslims (Komiteti i Myslimanëve të Vërtetë) On the first meeting of the league was written a decision memorandum (kararname) that did not mention reforms, autonomy, or the union of the Albanian populated vilayets into one vilayet.

 Soon after the first meeting of this organization it adopted a new agenda, under the influence of Abdyl Frashëri, that included establishing of the Albanian Vilayet.
 It was not an appeal for Albanian independence, or even autonomy within Ottoman Empire but, as proposed by Pashko Vasa, simply the unification of all Albanian speaking territory within one vilayet.

 Tercümân-i-Şark (The Oriental Interpreter) (newspapers which provided detailed coverage about events in Albanian populated area), in which Sami Frashëri was member of the staff, reported about the events in the Albanian populated area (Arnavudluk) and about the unionist society (cemiyet-i ittihadiye) established by the delegates of League of Prizren.

 League of Peja 1899

-The League of Peja (Lidhja e Pejës) was an Albanian political organization established in 1899 in the city of Peć (Peja), Kosovo.
+The League of Peja (Lidhja e Pejës) was an Albanian political organization established in 1899 in the city of Pejë, Kosovo.
 It was led by Haxhi Zeka, a former member of the League of Prizren and shared the same platform in quest for an autonomous Albanian vilayet within Ottoman Empire.
 There were two groups of members.
 The first group of conservative and more moderate members wanted five vilayets (with Salonica Vilayet included) to be united into the Albanian vilayet, and the second group of the more radical members wanted full administrative autonomy for the four vilayets united in the Albanian vilayet.